chiachin-yen/case_study/README.md

 1. Clone the project to your local disc with Python 3.6 environment.
 2. Install dependencies.
 3. Click 'run.bat' if you're running a Windows system.
-4. Follow the instruction on show on your terminal.
+4. Follow the instruction on show your terminal.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+I use [SemVer](http://semver.org/) for versioning.

 ## License